floriangoetting/json-tag-variable/README.md

 ### Data Layer Event Name
 You can define the name of the Data Layer Event here if you wish to use a different Data Layer Event name than the default name "jsonclientResponse".

+## How to contribute to the Template
+Contributions to any of the Templates are highly welcome!
+The process to contribute works like this:

+1. Fork the repository
+2. Pull and merge all updates from the main repository
+3. Make your adjustments to the files locally
+4. Test the Templates with your changes in GTM and ssGTM
+5. If you updated a template.tpl file, please do not replace the full original template.tpl file but only the part from "___TEMPLATE_PARAMETERS___" to the end of the file.
+6. Create small commits with good comments to make it easy to follow your adjustments
+7. Push the Commits
+8. Create a new pull request for the main repository including an understandable summary of your changes

+I will review the pull request and will provide feedback or questions if something is unclear.
+If everything is fine, your changes will be merged with the main repository and you will be listed in the list of contributors!
+If you want to contribute but you don't know which adjustments make sense, please check the list of issues (https://github.com/floriangoetting/json-tag-variable/issues), where I and others will list features wishes or bug reportings.

+Please note that it is not planned to support GA4 as destination Analytics Tool.
+If you want to use GA4 or contribute to a project for first party tracking with GA4 support, please check out Stapes Data Tag (https://github.com/stape-io/data-tag).